 Why you should care

-Because gas is cheap, and it’s time to enjoy what America’s highways have to offer.
+Because it’s time to enjoy what America’s highways have to offer.

 Think taking all your vacation days makes a bad impression?
 Think again.
 According to recent research, while more than half of American workers don’t make use of all of their paid time off, it’s the people who do take vacations who are more likely to bag a promotion, a bonus or a raise.

 Guilt around escaping the desk for some well-deserved leave is something of an epidemic in America.
-Last month, the U.S Travel Association’s report, Project: Time Off, found 54 percent of the 7,000 employees surveyed had ended 2016 without using all their vacation allowance.
-Around the same time, Glassdoor.com polled more than 2,000 adults about their earned vacation time.
+Last month, the U.S Travel Association’s report, Project: Time Off, found 52 percent of the 4,349 employees surveyed had ended 2017 without using all their vacation allowance.
+Last year, Glassdoor.com polled more than 2,000 adults about their earned vacation time.
 The job site found that two out of three respondents didn’t use all their days, while one in 11 didn’t take any at all.

 According to the Project: Time Off report, however, employees who didn’t take vacations were more likely to suffer dips in productivity and energy.
 The study found that taking advantage of paid leave helped workers regain focus and be more creative, which made them better employees.

 Of course, company culture can influence how comfortable people feel taking vacations.
 But look to the world’s top corporations and, typically, you’ll see excellent paid leave policies — which just goes to prove how important time off is for productivity.
 Take JPMorgan Chase, for example, where staff can get four weeks vacation, as well as three personal days, six sick days and nine company holidays.
-This year, the company named June Global Well-Being Month, during which they’re focusing on building a culture of health and well-being with speaker series and activities for its 240,000 employees across the globe.
-The month will focus on helping employees learn how to achieve well-being across three key areas — physical health, balance and emotional well-being and finances.
+In fact, last year the company named June Global Well-Being Month, during which they focused on building a culture of health and well-being with speaker series and activities for its 240,000 employees across the globe.
+The month focused on helping employees learn how to achieve well-being across three key areas — physical health, balance and emotional well-being and finances.

 “When we use the term ‘well-being’ we’re talking about a holistic view of your overall quality of life – how you feel and function and thrive,” says Lilly Wyttenbach, Global Wellness Manager at JPMorgan Chase.
 “Your well-being is the vibrancy of your physical health, the balance you achieve in your emotional well-being, family and social lives and the security of your finances.”